 Choose the Right Mango: Use mangoes that are firm and sour.
 Adjust the quantity based on their sourness.

-Consistency: Adjust the consistency of the dal by adding water as needed.
+Consistency: Adjust the consistency of the dal by adding hot water as needed.
 It should neither be too thick nor too watery.

 Cook Dal Properly: Ensure the dal is cooked until it’s soft and mushy.